kevinsupendi/intern-pendi/Documentation/quickstart.md

 ### Create credentials

-1. In the terminal, go to git root project
+1. In the terminal, go to terraform/gce/
 2. Run ./certs.sh, this script will generate certs and automatically put it in Terraform startup script.

     ```